The unveiling of the Blue Plaque

 After this it was back to the bookshop or the Railway Cafe for more wine and talk of Stevie and the day's event.

 It was a seriously celebratory day, but also a day to relish Stevie's contradictory and anarchic spirit.
-I would like to thank the poet Katherine Gallagher, Joanna Cameron of Palmers Green bookshop (now sadly closed), Andrew Motion and English Heritage for making it such a memorable occasion.
+I would like to thank the poet Katherine Gallagher, Joanna Cameron of Palmers Green bookshop, Andrew Motion and English Heritage for making it such a memorable occasion.

 Any comments, queries, send me an e mail